 If you’re a beginner barista, you may not want to risk spending a fair chunk of your savings on an espresso machine at the very start of your brewing journey.

 So, what’s your alternative?
-Well, our next selection, the EC155, from De’Longhi’s wide range of espresso machines has you covered.
+Well, our next selection from De’Longhi’s wide range of espresso machines, the EC155, has you covered.

 The EC155 is a single-boiler, semi-automatic espresso, and cappuccino-making machine.
-It doesn’t have a grinder so you’d have to buy a separate one (check out this helpful article on coffee grinders) or you could use ready-ground coffee if you prefer.
+It doesn’t have a grinder so you’d have to buy a separate one or you could use ready-ground coffee if you prefer.
 Helpfully, this De’Longhi machine also takes coffee capsules (pods).

 Despite its modest size and price, the EC155 does have plenty of appealing features: